chung-leong/zigar/node-zigar/README.md

 # Node-zigar

-Node-zigar is a Node.js module that lets you use functions written in the [Zig language](https://ziglang.org/).
+Node.js module that lets you use functions written in the [Zig language](https://ziglang.org/).
 It compiles Zig code into shared libraries and handles the necessary marshalling.
 Basically, it lets you gain the power of developing your own native Node module with a simple `import` statement.

 It is designed to work with Node 14 and above.